Digital marketing for small business: a practical guide

 Is digital marketing worth it for small businesses?

-Yes, absolutely.
-It helps you reach more customers, build trust, and grow your brand in ways that traditional marketing often can't.
-You get clear data on what's working, so you can invest your budget wisely.
+Yes, digital marketing is worth it for small businesses.
+It helps you reach more customers, build trust, and grow your brand at a lower cost than traditional marketing.
+You also get clear data on what's working, so you can invest your budget wisely.

 What are the 4 main types of digital marketing?